-- ensure ongoing access to funding to maintain, refurbish and expand the electricity distribution system of LDC; - ensure sufficient liquidity is available (either through cash and cash equivalents or committed credit facilities) to meet the needs of the business; - ensure compliance with covenants related to its credit facilities and senior unsecured debentures; and - minimize finance costs while taking into consideration current and future industry, market and economic risks and conditions.
+- ensure ongoing access to funding to maintain, refurbish and expand the electricity distribution system of LDC; - ensure sufficient liquidity is available [either through cash and cash equivalents or committed credit facilities] to meet the needs of the business; - ensure compliance with covenants related to its credit facilities and senior unsecured debentures; and - minimize finance costs while taking into consideration current and future industry, market and economic risks and conditions.

 The Corporation monitors forecasted cash flows, capital expenditures, debt repayment and key credit ratios similar to those used by key rating agencies.
 The Corporation manages capital by preparing short-term and long-term cash flow forecasts.
 In addition, the Corporation accesses debt capital markets as required to help fund some of the periodic net cash outflows and to maintain available liquidity.
 There have been no changes in the Corporation's approach to capital management during the year.
-As at December 31, 2020, the Corporation's definition of capital included equity, borrowings under its Working Capital Facility, Commercial Paper Program and Revolving Credit Facility, long-term debt and obligations under leases, including the current portion thereof, and has remained unchanged from the definition as at December 31, 2019.
-As at December 31, 2020, equity amounted to \$1,912.0 million [December 31, 2019 - \$1,887.5 million], and borrowings under its Working Capital Facility, Commercial Facility, Commercial Paper Program and Revolving the current portion thereof, and has remained unchanged from the definition as at December 31, 2019.
-As at December 31, 2020, equity amounted to \$1,912.0 million [December 31, 2019 - \$1,887.5 million], and borrowings under its Working Capital Facility, Commercial Paper Program and Revolving Credit Facility, long-term debt and obligations under leases, including the current portion thereof, and has remained unchanged from the definition as at December 31, 2019 - \$1,887.5 million], and borrowings under its Working Capital Facility, Commercial Paper Program and Revolving Credit Facility, long-term debt and obligations under leases, including the current portion thereof, amounted to \$2,548.7 million [December 31, 2019 - \$2,320.2 million].
+As at December 31, 2021, the Corporation's definition of capital included equity, borrowings under its Working Capital Facility, Commercial Paper Program and Revolving Credit Facility, long-term debt and obligations under leases, including the current portion thereof, and has remained unchanged from the definition as at December 31, 2020.
+As at December 31, 2021, equity amounted to \$1,982.7 million [December 31, 2020 - \$1,912.0 million], and borrowings under its Working Capital Facility, Commercial Paper Program and Revolving Credit Facility, long-term debt and obligations under leases, including the current portion thereof, amounted to \$2,714.7 million [December 31, 2020 - \$2,548.7 million].

 The Corporation is subject to debt agreements that contain various covenants.
-The Corporation's unsecured debentures limit consolidated funded indebtedness to a maximum of 75% of total consolidated capitalization as defined in the agreements.
+The Corporation's unsecured debentures limit consolidated funded indebtedness to a maximum of 75% of total consolidated capitalization as defined in its trust indenture.
 The Corporation's Revolving Credit Facility limits the debt to capitalization ratio to a maximum of 75%.

-The Corporation's debt agreements also include restrictive covenants such as limitations on designated subsidiary indebtedness, and restrictions on mergers and dispositions of designated subsidiaries.
-As at December 31, 2020 and December 31, 2019, the Corporation was in compliance with all covenants included in its trust indenture, supplemental trust indentures and Revolving Credit Facility agreement.
+The Corporation's debt arrangements also include restrictive covenants such as limitations on designated subsidiary indebtedness, and restrictions on mergers and dispositions of designated subsidiaries.
+As at December 31, 2021 and December 31, 2020, the Corporation was in compliance with all covenants included in its trust indenture, supplemental trust indentures and Revolving Credit Facility agreement.

-For the years ended December 31, 2020 and 2019 [All tabular amounts in millions of Canadian dollars]
+For the years ended December 31, 2021 and 2020 [All tabular amounts in millions of Canadian dollars]